The foundational playbook for Founders to create the next

 These first two phases will help you define your first assumption:

 Do I have a Problem+Solution Fit?
 The next phase in the Design Thinking process will help bring the solution to life.
 It will help potential customers visualize and interact or engage with your solution.
-It will also help you further validate your business model to determine if you are actually on the right path towards creating sustainable impact.
+It will also help you further validate your business model to determine if you are on the right path towards creating sustainable impact.

 Download: Impact Startup Lean Canvas.
 To capture your idea, initial assumptions, and value exchange. ➔